karrick/mtsh/README.md

 mtsh foo.example.com
 ```

-NOTE: This program invokes the `ssh` executable found in the `PATH` of
+NOTE: This program invokes the `screen`, `ssh`, and `tmux` executable
+programs found in the `PATH` of the originating terminal, and each
+program will use their respective configuration files.

-the local machine, and `ssh` will use the configuration options for
+Of particular note, `ssh` will use the configuration options for each
-each remote connection that it creates in accordance with the
+remote connection that it creates in accordance with the documentation
-documentation found in `man ssh_config`.
-If additional `ssh`
+found in `man 5 ssh_config`.
+If additional `ssh` configuration
-configuration parameters are required for hosts, one typically puts
+parameters are required for hosts, one typically puts them in their
-them in their personal `ssh` configuration file found in
+personal `ssh` configuration file found in `~/.ssh/config`.
-`~/.ssh/config`.

-The below example creates two new terminals and in each connects to
+The below example creates two new terminals and in each newly created
-one of each of the hosts specified on the command line.
+terminal connects to one of the hosts specified on the command line.

 ```Bash
 mtsh foo.example.com bar.example.com